 Family Law Advice and Covid-19

-Whether providing immediate legal advice, counselling, mediation or other dispute resolution solutions, our services remain fully operational and available to help you through the issues you may face.
-We offer online solutions, telephone and video consultations, giving you the reassurance of knowing where you stand and what your options may be in terms of taking things forward.
-For further information on how we can work by your side to resolve your family law issues, take a look at How We Work With You Now.
+We offer immediate assistance, giving you the reassurance of knowing where you stand and what your options may be in terms of taking things forward.
+Depending on your preference we can meet face to face at our Central London offices if that is what you prefer.
+We also offer a range of online solutions including telephone and video consultations.
+For further information on how we can work by your side to resolve your family law issues, take a look at How We Work With You Now below.

 As we begin to emerge from the challenging times caused by Covid-19, we continue to balance our exceptional legal expertise with care and compassion, allowing us to deliver solutions that benefit you for the long term.
 Read more about our distinctive approach here.